mackonsti/nuc10i7fnh/Actively Used/Updates.md

 The following changes (either additions or removals) are present in each configuration file per their respective OpenCore release:

+## OpenCore v0.9.8 Update

+* No changes required to configuration files, no keys were added or removed.

+## OpenCore v0.9.7 Update

+* Booter → Quirks → added new required key: `FixupAppleEfiImages` as "false" boolean

 ## OpenCore v0.9.5 Update

 * UEFI → Quirks → added new required key: `ShimRetainProtocol` as "false" boolean